tapageur/workspace-dayz-havoc/documentation/mods-infos.md

 ## Listing

-Here is the list of mods intalled on the server and link to their respective pages in Steam Workshop:
+Here is the list of mods installed on the server and link to their respective page in Steam Workshop:

 * [Airdrop-Upgraded](https://steamcommunity.com/sharedfiles/filedetails/?id=1870524790)
 * [Building Fortifications](https://steamcommunity.com/sharedfiles/filedetails/?id=2670506982)